What is pseudarthrosis?

-The exact underlying cause of pseudoarthrosis is not known, however, scientists believe that genetic predisposition plays an important factor.
+The exact underlying cause of pseudoarthrosis is not known, but scientists believe that genetic predisposition plays an important factor.

-There are some risk factors that have been linked with the disease:
+There are some risk factors that have been linked with the pseudoarthrosis:

 - Patient health status: old age, poor nutrition, alcohol consumption, smoking and hyperparathyroidism are contributing factors to the disease, as they slow down the healing process of the wound.

 - Related to the fracture: pseudoarthrosis can happen if a fracture gets infected, if there is damage to the surrounding muscles, if there is bone loss and if there is a loss of blood supply to the fracture.
 Interruption to blood supply can lead to avascular necrosis, which is the death of bone tissue, gradually leading to pain and immobility.